MatzoMT/csci4800/milestone3.md

 User Story 1
 {% include_relative assets/html/figma/wireframe1.html %}
+Justification:
+We chose to display the final calculated grade for the course at the top of the page because we felt that this location would be the most realistic and attention-grabbing for a student wanting to view their final grade.
+Furthermore, courses that do include the final grade on eLC are already included at the top of the page, which seems intuitive as one can expect that students would want to view their total grade first before looking at the makeup of their grade.
+Therefore, we decided to stay in line with eLC’s existing functionality.
+The main change in our design is that this score would be displayed by default, a commonly requested feature by students using LMSs [1].

+We chose to build out a grade calculator functionality on the side of the current grades table.
+We chose the right side because it is immediately visible to the student, compared to a calculator on the bottom, which may be missed if the grades table is long and the user must scroll down.
+We chose the right hand side because research has shown that most users tend to trust information more and can operate tasks easier on the right hand side of the screen, especially since the majority of users are right handed [11].
+We also modeled the “Category Breakdown” table and general structure of the calculator to be similar to Canvas’s grade calculator, which is a market-leading LMS with grade predictor functionality built-in [9] [10].
+We believe the demonstrated popularity of Canvas and its gradebook functions would make it a good model for eLC.

 User Story 2
 {% include_relative assets/html/figma/wireframe2.html %}
+Justification:
+We chose to make the setup wizard automatically have the Final Grade Release option checked by default, and make it an opt-out setting, so that instructors are more likely to keep this option.
+[12] This tendency for an agent to accept the default condition is sometimes called the “Default Effect” [13].
+We anticipate that this will lead to more students being able to view their final grades in a course and a more consistent and informative experience for students.
+We also have an exclamation point in red to show that it is an important setting.
+We mirrored this same pattern for keeping the final grade automatically updated.
+This is defaulted and shows an exclamation point to emphasize the importance.

+On these pages, we followed eLC’s existing pattern of using checkboxes and radio buttons for certain options, as eLC’s current solution already follows best practices for checkboxes and radio buttons.
+[14]

+We thought it would be helpful to have a completion bar at the top which shows how far along in the grading process an instructor is so it’s less unknown and more encouraging to get through.
+We also incorporated the use of color and better sizing / font weights for our page because we feel this will make the page more visually appealing than a long plain text form and less intimidating for instructors, especially those new to setting up a gradebook in eLC.

 User Story 3
 {% include_relative assets/html/figma/wireframe3.html %}
+Justification:
+In this story's wireframe, we did not separate them out into two different series of frames because we felt that both proposed ideas dealt with different aspects of the same user story.

+We chose to design the frameworks as separated tiles in order to make the format easier to read versus a chart or a plain text layout.
+By using tiles, instructors will clearly be able to see the grading structure and schema of each of their classes side-by-side to facilitate easier modification and comparison.
+This same structure was also carried over to adding frameworks, where tiles would make it easier to compare different frameworks.
+For selecting or adding a framework, we decided to use a green button to differentiate between the different options, as well as to add more color coded options to eLC, which lacks the feature of using color as a signifier when compared to other LMS mediums such as Blackboard.
+[8]

+As a result of better use of colors and a more visual layout with the tiled framework options, we believe that the users will be more engaged with the UI compared to the current version, which is a plain page in tabular format with little in the way of colors or visuals.

+Users can access explanations for each pre-made framework via the “i” information button in the top right corner, which would be accessible via both mouse and keyboard hover.
+This is a standard icon which signifies tooltips or popup tips.
+[15] We envision that pedagogy researchers and other domain experts could assist eLC/Brightspace in coming up with premade frameworks for a solution that would be most useful to instructors.
+Of course, the current method of creating a custom grade schema/setup would still be available to instructors (which is shown in the wireframe’s “Framework Editor” screen).

+Because the two ideas for this user story are similar, we felt that these ideas can be combined in a single wireframe.For example, the tile framework desgin refers to idea 1 and the explanations for which framework to use are part of idea 2, and these two ideas were combined in the public framework frame.

 User Story 4
 {% include_relative assets/html/figma/wireframe4.html %}
+Justification:
+We added a separate page from which instructors could add multiple categories for their class in bulk.
+This form page follows conventional design guidelines for data entry forms, such as providing clear visual delimiters of the form field boundaries, informative labels, and consistent spacing.
+[16] We believe the ability to add multiple at once is an improvement as it allows for quicker configuration.

+We added a drag and drop interface to the Manage Grades Page’s Grade Item table.
+With the current eLC design, to change the category of a grade item, instructors must make several clicks on different pages.
+With this redesign, it would be much quicker and more intuitive to change the category.

+To indicate that the rows are draggable, we chose the six dots icon which is a common signifier in use for this purpose [17].
+In addition, to further signal the intended behavior, we imagine that the cursor would change upon hovering over one of the rows to the platform standard for movement (a grabbing hand on Mac or crossbar on Windows), but we could not include that behavior in the wireframe.
+We included a drop shadow to provide feedback when an item is selected for dragging, which is also a standard signifier to let users know which item they are currently moving [17].
+This same icon is used by Canvas, a market-leading LMS, for the same purpose of allowing instructors to reorganize grade items and their groups.
+[18]

 User Story 5
 {% include_relative assets/html/figma/wireframe5.html %}
+Justification:
+In these wireframes, we attempted to make the experience of adding a grade item as easy and simple as possible for instructors, with individual boxes for each important grade item field so instructors can more efficiently create understandable and informative grade items.

+We also included the warning for certain student-friendly features missing in a popup format in order to more easily bring to the attention of an instructor certain things which have been important to students when viewing the gradebook.
+[1] We felt this was the best design because the popup is more urgent and requires an extra action for the instructor to purposely omit certain items during grade item creation.
+Popups are great for bringing an item to a user’s attention but can be annyoing if overdone, so in our design we followed the recommended pattern of only showing the popup after a user action (clicking the save button if there is incomplete information).
+[19]

 ## C. Detailed Designs